What is Right to Information?

 What will we do once we have your application?

-If your request is complex or is for a large amount of information we may ask you to grant us more time, or discuss options such as splitting the request and/or releasing information in stages.
+If your request is complex or is for a large amount of information we may work with you to amend your request or ask you to grant us more time to make the decision.